Alexandria: Islamic era

 Alexandria figured prominently in the military operations of Napoleon's expedition to Egypt in 1798.
 French troops stormed the city on 2 July 1798, and it remained in their hands until the arrival of a British expedition in 1801.
 The British won a considerable victory over the French at the Battle of Alexandria on 21 March 1801, following which they besieged the city, which fell to them on 2 September 1801.
-Muhammad Ali, the Ottoman governor of Egypt, began rebuilding and redevelopment around 1810, and by 1850, Alexandria had returned to something akin to its former glory.
-Egypt turned to Europe in their effort to modernize the country.
+Muhammad Ali, the Ottoman governor of Egypt, began rebuilding and redevelopment around 1810 and, by 1850, Alexandria had returned to something akin to its former glory.
+Egypt turned to Europe in their effort to modernise the country.
 Greeks, followed by other Europeans and others, began moving to the city.
-In the early 20th century, the city became a home for novelists and poets.

-In July 1882, the city came under bombardment from British naval forces and was occupied.
+In the early 20th century, the city became a home for novelists and poets.In July 1882, the city came under bombardment from British naval forces and was occupied.

 In July 1954, the city was a target of an Israeli bombing campaign that later became known as the Lavon Affair.
 On 26 October 1954, Alexandria's Mansheya Square was the site of a failed assassination attempt on Gamal Abdel Nasser.

 Europeans began leaving Alexandria following the 1956 Suez Crisis that led to an outburst of Arab nationalism.
-The nationalization of property by Nasser, which reached its highest point in 1961, drove out nearly all the rest.
+The nationalisation of property by Nasser, which reached its highest point in 1961, drove out nearly all the rest.

-Ibn Battuta in Alexandria

-In reference to Alexandria, Ibn Battuta speaks of a number of great saints that resided in the city; one such saint was Imam Borhan Oddin El Aaraj, who was said to have the power of working miracles.
-He told Ibn Battuta that he should go find his three brothers, Farid Oddin, who lived in India, Rokn Oddin Ibn Zakarya, who lived in Sindia, and Borhan Oddin, who lived in China.
-Battuta then made it his purpose to find these people and give them his compliments.
-Sheikh Yakut was another notable figure who lived in Alexandria; the disciple of Sheikh Abu Abbas El Mursi, Abu Abbas was the author of the Hizb El Bahr and was famous for piety and miracles.
-Abu Abd Allah El Murshidi was a great interpreting saint that lived secluded in the Minyat of Ibn Murshed.
-He lived alone but was visited daily by emirs, viziers, and crowds that wished to eat with him.
-The Sultan of Egypt (El Malik El Nasir) visited him, as well.
-Ibn Battuta left Alexandria with the intent of visiting him.

-Ibn Battuta also visited the Pharos lighthouse on 2 occasions; in 1326 he found it to be partly in ruins and in 1349 it had deteriorated further, making entrance to the edifice impossible.

-Timeline

-The most important battles and sieges of Alexandria include: